rskidmore1/wptestplugin/README.md

 *Settings section with link

-*Peristent check boxes with "Save all changes" button
+*Persistent check boxes with "Save all changes" button

 *Color selection feature